 In India, dhobi refers to a traditional washer man, who will collect your dirty linen, wash it, and return it neatly ironed at your doorstep, all for a meagre amount.
 Mahalaxmi Dhobi Ghat, commonly known as Dhobi Ghat, is a well known hub for open air laundry where Mumbai's dhobis wash thousands of clothes a day.
 Located alongside Mahalaxmi Railway Station, Mahalaxmi Dhobi Ghat is the world's largest outdoor laundry and a popular attraction among tourists.
 The municipality of Mumbai gives out over 800 washing pens (each fitted with a beating stone) on rent individually to the dhobis at Mahalaxmi Dhobi Ghat and to make the most of them work starts well before sunrise.
 Clothes are soaked, slapped, spun, and ironed in this compact open-air hub which is spread across 10 acres at Mahalaxmi.
 Clothes are soaked in water and then hardly beaten clean against a stone platform at one end.
 Stubborn stains are removed by tossing the garments into huge tubs of boiling caustic soda (starch).
 Next, they are spun dry or are hung out in the sunshine.
 Ironing of the clothes is done by either heavy coal-burning irons or electric powered irons.
 Then the clothes are piled into neat bundles and delivered to their respective owners.
 One may witness hundreds of dhobis washing clothes at the same time.
 Surprisingly none of the clothes are ever misplaced or exchanged with someone else's.
 Washing, dyeing of garments, and giving stone wash to denims is the major amount of work here.

 Marve Beach of Mumbai is a beautiful beach located in the western suburbs of Malad.
 The hills surrounding the Marve Beach give a spectacular view of the rising and setting sun.
 The beach holds an ancient Portuguese Church and an orchard of Cashew nut trees that add to the exquisiteness of the beach.
 Marve Beach is also beset with several exotic cottages.
 Visitors frequently come to this beach to stroll along the beach and to get some quiet from the hustle-bustle of the city life.
 Marve Beach connects Essel World, the popular amusement park of Mumbai and Madh Island to the city of Mumbai through a ferry service.
 Other popular beaches in proximity to Marve Beach are Gorai Beach and Manori Beach, which are a ferry ride away.
-Best time to visit Marve Beach can be visited anytime of the year to take a stroll along the beach and feel the cool breeze.
-However, the months from October to March offer the best time at the beach when Mumbai observes less humidity.

 The Rajabai Clock Tower is one of the most significant landmarks of Mumbai and a popular tourist attraction.
 The tower was designed by an eminent architect, George Gilbert, who also modelled on the Big Ben.
 The construction of the tower was completed in the year 1878.
 The tower is within the Mumbai University Campus and houses the University Library.
 The Rajabai Clock Tower is named after the mother of Premchand Roychand, a stockbroker, who contributed a lot towards its construction.
 Rajabai Clock Tower stands tall at a height of 280 feet and is adorned with ornate figures.
 The ground floor of the tower has two large rooms.
 The tower forms a 2.4 meter carriage porch (a roofed structure) and a spiral staircase lobby measuring 2.5 square meters.
 The staircase is beautifully engraved with attractive pictures.
 Over the carriage porch, the tower has a square form, raising 20.7 meters high where it changes into an octagonal shape.
 The height from the porch to the top of the Rajabai Clock Tower is 36 meters.
 Rajabai Clock Tower reflects the blend of Venetian and Gothic styles of architecture.
 Below the clock tower is the glorious University Library, with some of the most beautiful and delicate stained glass windows.
 Unfortunately, the spiral staircase of Rajabai Clock Tower is now closed to the visitors after several unfortunate incidents involving depressed people hurling themselves from the top.
 The clock of the Rajabai Clock Tower rings every fifteen minutes.
 When it was first built, the tower played ‘Rule Britannia' and ‘God save the King' among sixteen different tunes that changed four times a day.
 But with the passage of time the Rajabai clock plays the tunes of the ‘Big Ben' on the quarter hour.